lonesentinel19/bx-debugger/README.md

 A NodeJS BatchX debugger.

 ## About
 This will accept a transpiled .bat file and read errors that have been placed there by BatchX.
 The warnings will be gathered and then outputted in a formatted .html file for easy reading.

 ## Running
 One must first have NodeJS v5 or above installed to the computer and PATH.
 Then, open a command terminal and do:

-		$ node main.js [filename] [strict]
+		> node main.js [filename] [strict]
 		[filename] : name of file (e.g: "myfile.bat")
-		[strict] : strict mode, to enable: "strict"
+		[strict] : strict mode, to enable: "strict" or "true" [clear] : instead of entering in the filename, one can enter in "clear", which will clean the ./html folder

 Strict mode will enable additional debugging information, but this feature is not yet available.